What You'll Learn in this Blog:

 - How to Track and Analyze Shopify Cart Abandonment?

-- Shopify Tools and Apps to Prevent Cart Abandonment
+- Shopify Apps for Cart Abandonment

 Imagine this scenario: A shopper adds items to their cart, makes it to the checkout, and just before hitting “complete purchase”… they leave.
 This is cart abandonment, and it’s a challenge every Shopify store faces.
-In fact, the global cart abandonment rate across e-commerce sits at 69.8%, with Shopify stores experiencing similar numbers.

 The consequences?
 Missed revenue opportunities, frustrated customers, and lower conversions.
 But, here’s the silver lining—by understanding why this happens and addressing it, you can recover a significant portion of these lost sales.